madprops/blog/docs/armtrak.md

 Effects show as icons next to player names, like confusion, freeze, and burn.

 Instead of displaying the exact health, ships show 😰 when at 30% health or under.

 ---

+## The Game <a name="game"></a>

+Players move through space and imagery, replacing the images with their own as they see fit.

+Players fight each other with the different kinds of lasers.

+Some player gets to be dominant and becomes the skull, the other players try to take them down.

+They chat among each other globally or more privately in local chat.

+They change the music to make the current battles more exciting.

+They move through warps, appearing at different parts of the map.

+They go to the safe zone to escape danger, to regen, or as a form of AFK.

+Players upgrade their health, speed, and lasers as they destroy other ships.

+The objectives of the game being: a climb towards skull, taking down skulls, expression through image placement, and chat interactions.

+Another objective can be attempting to  destroy the 4 warps before they disappear.

+---

+## The Real Game <a name="realgame"></a>

+When using imagination and personal interpretation, the elements and mechanics available in the game allows us to play in different ways.

+For instance, warps appear randomly in certain areas, and they have an exit coordinate.
+This can be interpreted as a trigger related to certain images, and time travel.
+A warp could appear next to the image of a volcano, with an exit coordinate of 2012, 1938.
+You could interpret this as you entered a volcano in the year 2012, with an exit tunnel to the year 1938.

+Images can be anywhere on the map, they can be of any nature, which can be interpreted in a personal or not so personal way by players.
+Each image can be its own situation, world, context, ambient, challenge, hideout.

+Deciding to go AFK on top of a certain image can have meaning to players.
+They might decide they want to live inside that kind of world for a while.

+The local chat feature allows more private communication with other players that decided to also AFK in that spot, allowing shared experiences and the discovery of secret areas.

+The spores being able to go through warps can be said to mean that spores can travel through time.

+The 7 stages of the safe zone can define eras or states.

+Sudden warps appearing in the middle of tough situations can be considered as lucky escape points.

+---